The Center Conjecture for thick spherical buildings: Preliminaries

 A spherical Coxeter complex $(S,W)$ is a pair consisting in a round sphere $S$ with curvature $\equiv 1$ together with a finite group of isometries $W$, called the {\em Weyl group}, generated by reflections on great spheres of codimension 1.

-There is a structure of spherical polyhedral complex on $S$ induced by $W$.
+There is a natural structure of spherical polyhedral complex on $S$ induced by $W$.
 The spheres of codimension 1, that are the fixed point sets of the reflections in $W$ are called the {\em walls}.
-The {\em Weyl chambers} are the closures of the connected components of $S$ minus the union of the walls.
+The {\em Weyl chambers} are the closures of the connected components of $S$ minus the union of all the walls.
+A Weyl chamber is a convex spherical polyhedron.
+The Weyl chambers are fundamental domains for the action of the Weyl group on $S$ and therefore isometric to the {\em model Weyl chamber} $\triangle_{mod}:=S/W$.
 A {\em root} is a top-dimensional hemisphere bounded by a wall.
 A {\em singular} sphere is an intersection of walls.
+A segment contained in a singular 1-sphere is called a {\em singular segment}.

-The geometry of a spherical Coxeter complex can be encoded in a graph, the so-called Dynkin diagram.
+The geometry of a spherical Coxeter complex can be encoded in a graph, the so-called {\em Dynkin diagram} (cf. \cite[Ch.
+5.1]{GroveBenson}).
 A labelling by an index set $I$ of the vertices of the Dynkin diagram induces a labelling of the vertices of $S$.
-We say that a vertex in $S$ is an $i$-vertex for $i\in I$, if it has label $i$.
+We say that a vertex in $S$ is of {\em type} $i$ or that it is an $i$-vertex for $i\in I$, if it has label $i$.

+An {\em automorphism} of $(S,W)$ is an isometry of $S$ preserving its polyhedral structure.
+The group $Aut(S,W)/W$ can be canonically identified with the isometries of the model Weyl chamber $\triangle_{mod}$ and therefore also with the symmetries of the Dynkin diagram.
+Notice that the antipodal involution of $S$ is always an automorphism of $(S,W)$.
+The {\em canonical involution} of $\triangle_{mod}$ is the image of the antipodal involution under the identification mentioned above.

 We refer to \cite{GroveBenson} and \cite[Sec.
 3.1, 3.3]{KleinerLeeb} for further information on spherical Coxeter complexes.